Country Overview

 Timeframe: 2-4 weeks

-Register for tax purposes with the Kenya Revenue Authority (KRA).
+Register for tax purposes with the Kenya Revenue Authority (KRA) for a Personal Identification Number (PIN) and relevant tax obligations (VAT, PAYE etc.).

 Ready to Invest in Kenya?